Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Collisional formation of DMDGs.

-Aside from the examples shown, we simulated 15 pairs of dwarf collisions with varied setups.
-Figure~\ref{fig:bars} presents the relative BDDG mass enhancements in the $\gamma = 0.1$ and $\gamma = 1$ cases, with bar widths proportional to the reduction in baryonic binding energy and colors indicating the gas fraction, $f = M_{\rm gas}/(M_{\rm gas}+M_{\rm stars})$.
-We find that 13 of the 15 simulations yield an increase in BDDG mass, with 9 of these cases showing an enhancement greater than 100\%.
+Aside from the examples shown, we simulated 15 sets of dwarf collisions with varied setups. \autoref{fig:bars} presents the most massive DMDG mass in the $\gamma = 0.1$ (left) or SIDM (right) cases, relative to the $\gamma = 1$ case, with bar widths proportional to the reduction in baryonic binding energy and colors indicating the gas fraction, $f = M_{\rm gas}/(M_{\rm gas}+M_{\rm stars})$.
+In the $\gamma=0.1$ cases on the left panel, 13 out of the 15 simulations yield an increase in DMDG mass, with 9 of these cases showing an enhancement greater than 100\%.
 The two exceptions occur for halos with extremely low concentrations ($c = 4$) and $v_r = 450~\mathrm{km/s}$, conditions that reduce the contrast between the two scenarios.
-Interestingly, the gas fractions in the $\gamma = 0.1$ runs are systematically lower than in their $\gamma = 1$ counterparts, demonstrating more sustained star formation following the collision.
-In this figure, we illustrate results considering only the most massive BDDGs.
-Our findings remain largely unchanged when considering the sum of multiple BDDG masses.
-The Supplementary Material presents analogous results that include the total BDDG mass as well as the case with the gas cooling rate reduced by half.
-Additional details on post-collision star formation are also provided.
+On the right panel, we find that half of the most massive DMDGs in SIDM have lower masses than the $\gamma=1$ ones.
+The other half have increased masses with amplitudes close to those of the decreased ones, which are overall less significant than the increases in the $\gamma=0.1$ cases.
+These results agree with our expectations from the tidal wind analyses.
+Interestingly, the gas fractions in the $\gamma = 0.1$ runs are systematically lower than in their $\gamma = 1$ counterparts, demonstrating more sustained star formation following the collision in the $\gamma = 0.1$ cases.
+In SIDM, the gas fraction depicts an anti-correlation with the gas mass changes $\Delta M_b$, where the cases with increased DMDG masses have a lowered gas fraction, while the decreased mass cases have an increased gas fraction.
+In combination with the tidal analysis in \autoref{fig:tidal}, we find that the compressive (blue colors) and repulsive (red colors) tides may have caused the decrease and increase in the gas fractions.
+While both tides appear in SIDM, the compressive one dominates in the $\gamma=0.1$ case.
+Compressive tides can compress gas clumps, drive stronger star formation, and reduce gas fractions after a few Gyr.
+We provide details on the post-collisional star formation in \autoref{app:1}.
+In addition, we present in \autoref{app:4} analogous results that include the total DMDG mass and the case with the gas cooling rate reduced by half.
+Our findings remain largely unchanged in these alternative scenarios.